aws-samples/amazon-aurora-labs-for-mysql/docs/gdb/biapp/index.md

    Note: As Secondary cluster's current role is a read-only DB cluster, you will notice that the writer Endpoint status will remain on *Creating* - this is expected behavior and will remain until this cluster is promoted to primary, as this DB cluster is not on a writeable mode and the writer endpoint will remain unuseable until later in the workshop.

-## 2. Configure application in primary region
+## Primary Region - Application Configuration

 We will work on configuring our BI Application instance on the primary region.